CMSgov/beneficiary-fhir-data/dev/devenv-readme.md

 For your convenience, a dev-only-really-don't-use-these-anywhere-else server keystore and client truststore (with certs) have been generated and saved in this project's `dev/ssl-stores` directory.
 Originally, these were generated as follows:

-1. Generate a new server keypair that's valid for `localhost` and `127.0.0.1` and a new keystore for it using Java's `keytool` in the WildFly server's `standalone/configuration` directory, e.g.:
+1. Generate a new server keypair that's valid for `localhost` and `127.0.0.1` and a new keystore for it using Java's `keytool`, e.g.:

     ```
     $ keytool -genkeypair -alias server -keyalg RSA -keysize 4096 -dname "cn=localhost" -ext "san=ip:127.0.0.1" -validity 3650 -keypass changeit -keystore bbonfhir-server.git/dev/ssl-stores/server.keystore -storepass changeit
-    $ cp bbonfhir-server.git/dev/ssl-stores/server.keystore ~/workspaces/tools/wildfly-10.1.0.Final/standalone/configuration/
+    ```

+1. Export the server certificate to a new file that clients can use as their truststore:

+    ```
+    $ keytool -exportcert -alias server -file bbonfhir-server.git/dev/ssl-stores/server.cer -keystore bbonfhir-server.git/dev/ssl-stores/server.keystore -storepass changeit
+    $ keytool -importcert -noprompt -trustcacerts -alias server -file bbonfhir-server.git/dev/ssl-stores/server.cer -keypass changeit -keystore bbonfhir-server.git/dev/ssl-stores/client.truststore -storepass changeit
     ```

 1. Generate a new client certificate that can be used in tests and place it in a new server truststore: